From data to resource | laravel-data | Spatie

 ]);

-When a resource is being returned from a controller, the status code of the response will automatically be set to 201 CREATED
+When a resource is being returned from a controller, the status code of the response will automatically be set to `201 CREATED` when Laravel data detects that the request's method is `POST`.
+In all other cases, `200 OK` will be returned.

-To make it a bit more clear that a data object is a resource, you can use the Resource
+To make it a bit more clear that a data object is a resource, you can use the `Resource` class instead of the `Data` class:

 use Spatie\LaravelData\Resource;